pksilen/vitja-service/README.md

 TODO:
 - test case for changeExpiredReservedSalesItemStatesToForSale, before this create shopping cart and add to shopping cart
+- another postTest for addToShoppingCart to check that salesItem state if reserved
 - Generate annotation for primaryImageThumbnailImage, in getXX function, this will generate value remove @Transient annotation from  primaryImageThumbnailImage
 - test error cases